Table of Contents

 Clarity

 Users should immediately understand the purpose of the interface and the available actions.
 Clear labels, descriptive headings, and visual hierarchy improve comprehension.
+Ambiguous language — buttons that say "Submit" instead of "Get my free trial", or navigation labels that mean something internally but nothing to the user — creates hesitation and reduces conversion.

 Visual Hierarchy